MicheleBarucca97/StreamDataAnalytics/README.md

 client = KSQLAPI('http://ksql-server:8088')
 ```

-To have more information about the following library I redirect you at [the following link](https://libraries.io/pypi/ksql).
+To have more information about the following library I redirect you to [the following link](https://libraries.io/pypi/ksql).
 This demo uses ksqlDB and a Kafka Streams application for data processing.
 This is a Docker environment and has all services running on one host.
 Also notice that the operative system in which the application was built is Ubuntu 20.04.

 How to run the demo
 =========
 The first step to run the demo is to enable some permission, since the default permissions on ```/var/run/docker.sock``` is generally owned by user root and group docker, with mode 0660 (read/write permissions for owner and group, no permissions for others).
-So in order to use docker, first of all you have to run a small bash script tath you can find in the repos under the name ```script```.
+So in order to use docker, first of all you have to run a small bash script that you can find in the git folder under the name ```script```.

 The docker-compose file
 ---------